OpenGeoHub/spatial-prediction-eml/docs/spatial-interpolation.md

 </div>

-In summary, based on the Figs. \@ref(fig:map-buff) and \@ref(fig:map-r), we can conclude that predictions produced using nearest neighbors (Fig. \@ref(fig:map-r)) show quite different pattern than predictions based on buffer distances (Fig. \@ref(fig:map-buff)).
+In summary, based on the Figs. \@ref(fig:map-buff) and \@ref(fig:map-r), we can conclude that predictions produced using nearest neighbors (Fig. \@ref(fig:map-r)) show quite different patterns than predictions based on buffer distances (Fig. \@ref(fig:map-buff)).
 The method by @sekulic2020random (Random Forest Spatial Interpolation RFSI) is probably more interesting for general applications as it could be also added to spatiotemporal data problems.
 It also reflects closely idea of using